dhh1128/codecraft.co/why.md

       For me, this has been an interesting one.
 As you mentioned, the book is by no means perfect, but I've found the ideas resonating more than many of my other business books.
 Tossing the ideas around has proved interesting, and I've learned a few things.

-      -- Verbalizing the why can be quite difficult.
+      &mdash; Verbalizing the why can be quite difficult.
-      -- One really needs to have the why first; retrofitting it doesn't really work.
+      &mdash; One really needs to have the why first; retrofitting it doesn't really work.
-      -- The interaction between our why, other people's whys and organizational whys have a lot more effect than I'd previously realized.
+      &mdash; The interaction between our why, other people's whys and organizational whys have a lot more effect than I'd previously realized.
-      -- Attempting to espouse two different whys creates text-book cognitive dissonance (http://en.wikipedia.org/wiki/Cognitive_dissonance).
+      &mdash; Attempting to espouse two different whys creates text-book cognitive dissonance (http://en.wikipedia.org/wiki/Cognitive_dissonance).

       I think what your article caused me to ponder was the importance of the personal why.
 Most of my focus lately has been on organization whys and understanding how they relate to my own.
 Obviously, in retrospect, attempting a comparison where one thing is loosely defined is really pretty hard.
 Attempting it when both things are loosely defined is plain near impossible.
 I've been experiencing both situations recently.